Isle of Wight Coast Path : Lake to Ryde walk

 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-Go down the ramp from the platform and turn right.
-Just up ahead, take the signposted footpath on the left, which in 100m comes to the Coastal Path at the top of the cliffs.
+- Go down the ramp from the platform and turn right.
+Take the signposted footpath on the left, which in 100m comes to the Coastal Path at the top of the cliffs.
 Turn left and follow it for 800m into Sandown.

 At Ferncliff Gardens go down a flight of steps and turn right at the bottom to go down a steep path.
 Turn left onto the Esplanade and continue along it for 500m, passing the pier.

-Follow the path uphill for 2 km, aiming for the large obelisk at the top of Bembridge Down.
-As you approach it, bear left to go diagonally up a field to reach the Yarborough Monument1.
-Go past it onto a lane to reach the Culver Haven Inn, the suggested lunchtime stop.
+- Follow the path uphill for 2 km, aiming for the large obelisk at the top of Bembridge Down.
+As you approach it, bear left to go diagonally up a field to reach the Yarborough Monument?.
+Go past it onto a lane to reach the Culver Haven Inn, the suggested lunch stop.

-Follow the Coastal Path signs along the cliff top for 2½ km, ignoring paths leading steeply down to the beach.
-You pass holiday chalets and school playing fields before reaching Foreland Fields.
-After passing through a small car park, continue on the coastal path past two houses to come to the Crab and Lobster Inn (the alternative lunchtime stop).
+- Follow the Coastal Path signs along the cliff top for 2½ km, ignoring paths leading steeply down to the beach.
+You pass holiday chalets and school playing fields and continue along the right-hand side of Foreland Fields.

 The official Coastal Path now turns inland for 1 km (as described below), although the OS map shows a public footpath along the shoreline around Foreland.
 If you are tempted to follow this route, check the tide and consult local notices.

-For the official route, go through the pub car park, turn right past the Coastguard Lookout and then left into Beachfield Road.
+- For the official route, turn right past the Coastguard Lookout and then left into Beachfield Road.
 In 250m, at the end of this road, turn right into Howgate Road and take the second turning on the left, Forelands Farm Lane.

-500m from the pier, turn left onto the footpath.
-In 250m turn right onto a path which in 150m leads into Love Lane.
-In 400m, where this road bends sharply left, continue ahead on a footpath which crosses Ducie Avenue and comes out on a bend of the B3395.
+- Take the footpath inland.
+In 250m turn right onto a path which leads into Love Lane.
+Where this road turns sharply left, keep ahead on a footpath which crosses Ducie Avenue and comes out on a bend of the B3395.

 If you want to finish the walk here, buses to Ryde go along this road.